cincuranet/blog/_posts/2014-09-10-233477-ado-net-provider-4-5-1-0-for-firebird-is-ready.md

 <!-- excerpt -->

-This is just a small release with [contributions][2] on GitHub and so-called `ProviderManifestToken` resolving improvements.
+This is just a small release with [contributions on GitHub][2] and so-called `ProviderManifestToken` resolving improvements (database does not need to exist).
 High level overview of changes can be found in [tracker][5].

 You can get the bits from NuGet [FirebirdSql.Data.FirebirdClient][3] and [EntityFramework.Firebird][4] (or from [firebirdsql.org][1]).